Agricultural Education

 - Public service organizations, such as Farm Bureau or livestock/crop commodity boards

-The WSU Agricultural Education Club and Collegiate FFA is open to all students in agriculture-related majors.
-It offers an excellent opportunity to meet people with similar interests; not only is it fun, the advisor can help you stay on track for graduation.
+The WSU Agricultural Education Club and Collegiate FFA are open to all students in agriculture-related majors.
+Membership offers an excellent opportunity to meet people with similar interests; not only is it fun, the advisors can help you stay on track for graduation.

 The club participates in many activities, often in partnership with the nearby University of Idaho Ag Ed Club, every month.
-Club activities include volunteer work, ice skating, meetings, BBQs, FFA competitions judging, potlucks, helping with the state FFA convention (which is held each summer at WSU), and anything else suggested by members.
+Club activities include volunteer work, ice skating, meetings, BBQs, FFA competition judging, potlucks, helping with the state FFA convention (which is held in May on the WSU campus), and anything else suggested by members.